 Walkspace is a collective of writers and artists in the West Midlands who are intrigued by walking in all its forms.

-From gentle strolls to hardcore psychogeography, group walks to solo explorations, Walkspace will report on walks that have happened, promote walks that are due to happen and generally discuss the interesting, weird edges of the humble perambulation.
+From gentle strolls to hardcore psychogeography, group walks to solo explorations, Walkspace covers the interesting, weird edges of the humble perambulation.
 There are no right or wrong ways to go for a walk but there are definitely ways to make them curious and enlightening.

 Mapping Stirchley is an attempt to document all the overlooked things we noticed during our lockdown walks.
 Contributions are welcome from anyone who walks in the Birmingham suburb of Stirchley and the map will be used for future walking exploits.